 - Owner-Occupied SF, Condo, and Mobile Home Grant Program: The City offers a one-time grant not to exceed \$10,000 to low-income homeowners for deferred maintenance and health and safety-related household repairs.
 Deferred maintenance can include paint, siding replacement, window and door replacement, roof repair, or removal of any condition of blight.
 Household repairs may include restoration or replacement of inoperable or severely deteriorated plumbing, heating, and electrical systems, structural and appliance replacement.
 The City proposes to fund 40 grants during FY 2020/21 - 2024/25. - Owner-Occupied Single-Family Rehabilitation Loan Program: Funded with CDBG Revolving Loan Funds, the Single-Family Rehabilitation Loan Program offers low-income homeowners up to \$75,000 in deferred payment loans.
 Individual loans may be increased by up to \$10,000 if deemed necessary to meet HUD HQS requirements and rehabilitation standards and would require the approval by the Director of Economic Development.
 Payment of the principal and accrued interest is deferred until the property is sold, transferred, or refinanced.
-During the 5-year Consolidated Plan timeframe, the City proposes to fund 10 loans. - Acquisition/Rehabilitation/New Construction Affordable Housing Program: The City expects to have approximately \$3 million available HOME funds to provide gap financing for the development of affordable housing.
-With a federal investment of \$3 million, the City anticipates that 12 units can be developed and HOME-restricted. - Tenant Based Rental Assistance: The City will continue implementing Tenant Based Rental Assistance Programs with qualified and experienced providers and have a goal to assist a total of 150 households with short and medium-term rental assistance as well as housing relocation and stabilization services.
+During the 5year Consolidated Plan timeframe, the City proposes to fund 10 loans. - Acquisition/Rehabilitation/New Construction Affordable Housing Program: The City expects to have approximately \$4 \$3 million available HOME funds to provide gap financing for the development of affordable housing.
+With a federal investment of \$4 \$3 million, the City anticipates that 20 10 units can be developed and HOME-restricted. - Tenant Based Rental Assistance: The City will continue implementing Tenant Based Rental Assistance Programs with qualified and experienced providers and have a goal to assist a total of 100 175 households with short and medium-term rental assistance as well as housing relocation and stabilization services.
+Rental Assistance may be provided to households belonging to the following underserved population groups: low-income households; homeless; seniors; and senior mobile home owners.